AndrewSB/TwitterPMI/README.md

 You supply a search term and a corpus of tweets and the program returns a csv with the PMI Scores (if you're reading this, I'm assuming you know what [PMI](http://en.wikipedia.org/wiki/PMI) is) based on a twitter data.
 My data was a directory of text files aquired from [here](http://www.illocutioninc.com/Corpora/).
 The script then runs PMI on the term and returns it in csv, formatted:
 `String` | `PMI Score`

-If you're planning to review the code, I'd start with `runall.py` which gives an overview of the project.
+If you're planning to review the code, I'd start with `runall.py` which gives an overview of the project and a 'trigger' that runs the entire package.

 ###Get a Working CSV (Spreadsheet readable)